microsoft/ProtocolTestFramework/docs/PTFUserGuide.md

     PowerShell adapter maps interface methods to PowerShell scripts.
 Users are able to pass objects between their managed test code and PowerShell scripts directly.
 This avoids the parameter and return value parsing issue.

+* Shell adapter

+    The Shell adapter, which leverages Windows Subsystem for Linux (WSL), allows users to map interface methods to shell scripts and use the scripts to perform operations during the test.
+Users must specify the location of the scripts and have a .sh script with a name corresponding to each API call in the test suit.
+When the API is called, the script will be invoked and its stdout and stderr are recorded in the test log as LogEntryType.Comment.

 * Managed adapter

     The managed adapter allows users to use managed code to implement the interface methods.